jundalisay/sp/content/en/superphysics/principles/chapter-02.md

 ## Layers with a Hierarchy

-Section 1b explained that the metaphysical is superior to the physical since physicality itself is the effect of metaphysicality.

-This manifests in the 5 Elements as the upper Elements being superior to the lower ones.
+Nowadays, people associate the word "elements" with the chemical elements in the periodic table.

+This is why we will use the word "layer" instead of elements for the 5 factors or components of Nature.

+An analogy is a Photoshop image which is made up layers that are on top of each other that creates a full picture.

+{{< img src="/graphics/super/layers.jpg" alt="Layers in an image" cap="Reality is made up of 5 Layers which the ancients called the 5 Elements" >}}

+The layers in Photoshop have a hierarchy where one layer is on top of, or covers the ones below it.

+Similarly, the 5 layers of Existence have a hierarchy wherein the highest aethereal layer covers all.
+This makes matter the most inferior layer.

+{{< i s="/graphics/super/domains.svg" a="The 5 Layers of Superphysics" >}}

 For example, Modern Physics tells us that:
 - gravity can affect light, but light cannot affect gravity
 - electromagnetism can affect iron, but ordinary iron does not exert electromagnetism
 - a mass of iron can exert a small amount of gravity, but not enough to affect light

-It follows that the forces have a hierarchy, wherein:
+This exposes a natural hierarchy, wherein:
 - gravity is superior to light (electromagnetism)
 - electromagnetism is superior to matter (strong force)
 - dark energy as the atomic space (which we call the aetherspace) is superior to gravity

-{{< i s="/graphics/super/domains.svg" a="The 5 Layers of Superphysics" >}}

 <!-- These layers are the effect of the fight between the Positive and Negative Forces to be discussed in Chapter 3.
 We can say that reality is an arena for the fight between them.